-- 1. Proportion of individuals receiving haemodialysis who smoke. - Proportion of individuals referred (including self-referral) to a smoking cessation programme. - 3.
-Number of individuals receiving haemodialysis with alcoholism and referred on to support services.
+- 1. Proportion of individuals receiving haemodialysis who smoke. - 2.
+Proportion of individuals referred (including self-referral) to a smoking cessation programme. - 3.
+Number of individuals receiving haemodialysis with excess alcohol intake and referred on to support services.

 Individuals with established cardiovascular disease at haemodialysis inception are more likely to be former smokers.
-A large database study in individuals receiving haemodialysis has shown that current smoking is associated with cardiovascular disease and mortality (91).
-This was indicated by a higher incidence of heart failure, peripheral vascular disease, and mortality in smokers compared to non-smokers (91).
-These findings demonstrating a higher risk of cardiovascular disease and mortality in the haemodialysis population have been confirmed in a subsequent database study and systematic review (92, 93).
-This mirrors the well-known association in the general population between smoking, cancer and cardiovascular disease.
+A large database study in individuals receiving haemodialysis has shown that current smoking is associated with cardiovascular disease and mortality.90 This was indicated by a higher incidence of heart failure, peripheral vascular disease, and mortality in smokers compared to non-smokers.90 These findings demonstrating a higher risk of cardiovascular disease and mortality in the haemodialysis population have been confirmed in a subsequent database study and systematic review.^{91,92} This mirrors the well-known association in the general population between smoking, cancer and cardiovascular disease.

-A previous cross-sectional study in 163 individuals with ESKD receiving haemodialysis found that alcoholism was present in 45 (27%) of participants and may be associated with poor nutrition, hypertension and concomitant liver disease (94).
-Similar levels of alcohol and drug dependency have been reported in another study from a Veterans Affair dialysis unit (95).
-Further studies are required to conform these findings and ascertain the effect of increased alcohol intake on patient outcomes in this population.
+A previous cross-sectional study in 163 individuals with ESKD receiving haemodialysis found that excess alcohol intake was present in 45 (27%) of participants and may be associated with poor nutrition, hypertension and concomitant liver disease.93 Similar levels of alcohol and drug dependency have been reported in another study from a Veterans Affair dialysis unit.95 Further studies are required to confirm these findings and ascertain the effect of increased alcohol intake on patient outcomes in this population.
 Alcohol use within recommended guidelines for participants receiving haemodialysis is likely to be safe.
-Recreational drug use can increase the risk of ESKD (96), and can result in hypertension (96, 97), moreover some recreational drugs such as cocaine are associated with an elevated risk of cardiovascular complications (98).
-For these reasons recreational drug use should be avoided in the haemodialysis population.
+Recreational drug use can increase the risk of ESKD,95 and can result in hypertension,^{95,96} moreover some recreational drugs such as cocaine are associated with an elevated risk of cardiovascular complications.97 For these reasons recreational drug use should be avoided in the haemodialysis population.

-3.4 Implementing smoking cessation and alcohol intake guidance in the haemodialysis population
+Implementing smoking cessation and alcohol intake guidance in the haemodialysis population

-We suggest the following guidance for encouraging smoking cessation in the haemodialysis population.
+We suggest the following guidance for encouraging smoking cessation in the haemodialysis population: